cahualtzinfonseca/Discord-Netlify/README.md

 ```
 5. After the modifications fits your needs, now head to Netlify.
 Choose ``Add New Project`` and then ``Import an Existing Project``.
 6. Choose GitHub as the provider.
 If not yet connected, you can setup as well right there.
 7. After connected, choose the repository that you've been forked.
-Then Deploy!
+8. Insert the Environment Variables by Importing your own Bot's ``.env``
+9. Deploy your Project.
+Wait for it to finish Deploying.
+Then you'll get the Netlify Domains.
+E.g. ``generated-domain69420.netlify.app``
+10. Head to the Discord Developer Portal AGAIN.
+Go to your Applications for this Bot.
+11. Head to ``Interactions Endpoint URL`` and fill it with ``https://generated-domain69420.netlify.app/api/interactions``.
+Then Save.
-8. Head to your Discord Server, and test some commands!
+12. Finally, Head to your Discord Server, and test some commands!
 ## Slash Commands is Not Registered?

 Sometimes, the Slash Commands is not Registered Properly.
 Here is how to Register the Slash Commands, locally on your PC: